Keyboard shortcuts

 Decision

-We will use Architecture Decision Records, as described by Michael Nygard in his article “Documenting Architecture Decisions”.
+Architecture Decision Records are used, as described by Michael Nygard in his article “Documenting Architecture Decisions.”

 Consequences

-See Michael Nygard’s article, linked above.
+See Michael Nygard’s article, linked in the preceding section.
 For a lightweight ADR toolset, see Nat Pryce’s adr-tools.

 Date: 2026-04-22